smbape/node-autoit-opencv-com/README.md

 ### Prerequisites

-Install [7-zip](https://www.7-zip.org/download.html) and add the 7-zip folder to you system PATH environment variable
+Install [7-zip](https://www.7-zip.org/download.html) and add the 7-zip folder to your system PATH environment variable

 Then, in [Git Bash](https://gitforwindows.org/), execute the following commands